-• a lower to mid-rise character (ranging from 3 to 6 storeys) behind a low street wall between Johnston, Victoria and Chapel Streets.
+- a mid-rise character (ranging from 3 to 8 storeys) behind a consistent street wall along Victoria Street; and - a lower to mid-rise character (ranging from 3 to 6 storeys) behind a low street wall between Johnston and Chapel Streets.

-To retain the prominence and integrity of corner heritage buildings, particularly the heritage warehouse buildings on Victoria Street.
+To retain the prominence and integrity of corner heritage buildings, particularly the former Avon Butter Factory and heritage warehouse buildings on Victoria Street.